thajcak/iCloud-Status/README.md

 # iCloud Status
 Removed from sales April, 2013.
+This is an archive of the application and hasn't been updated leading up to its App Store removal in 2013.
+It has been left in an unrefined and experimental state.

 ## A better way to see that status of Apple Web Services
 An experiment to use UICollectionViews, Animations, and Modern design to present information from Apple's Service Status page in an easily digestable format.